junesirius/junesirius.github.io/_posts/Supernatural/2026-07-27-SPN-John-Winchester-journal.md

 ### 5.2

 > Sammy is seventeen years old today.
 I'm going to guess that he's the only sophomore in the United States who has read the *Clavicula Solomonis* and made parts of it work.
 Bought him a new computer.
-HE's a zealot about having a Macintosh.
+He's a zealot about having a Macintosh.
 Also he's a walking dictionary of the occult and esoteric.
 There's a lot of his mother in Sammy.
 God, I wish he had some way to know that other than me telling him.

 John's so proud of Sammy's intelligence.
 I bet that's exactly what's drilling into Dean's mind about he's the clever one, which means Dean's the dumb one, and Dean just takes it in and accepts it.
 Oh God I'm so pissed and sad about it.